jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   (b) may obtain any existing relevant information on the substance or organism which is the subject of the application from any source:
   (c) shall consult with all departments or Crown entities notified of the application in accordance with section 53(4) and, where any application is for approval to import, develop, field test, conditionally release, or release a new organism, have particular regard to any submissions made by the Department of Conservation.
 (1A) Any report, advice, or other information obtained under subsection (1) may be considered at any hearing conducted by the Authority.
-(2) Where the Authority obtains further information under subsection (1), the Authority, at least 10 working days before commencement of the hearing or consideration, as the case may be, of the application, shall notify the applicant and every person who made a submission that the information is available for inspection, unless that information has been withheld in accordance with section 9(2)(b) of the Official Information Act 1982.
+(2) Where the Authority obtains further information under subsection (1), the Authority, at least 10 working days before commencement of the hearing or consideration, as the case may be, of the application, shall notify the applicant and every person who made a submission that the information is available for inspection, unless that information has been withheld in accordance with section 9(2)﻿(b) of the Official Information Act 1982.
 (3) Where information is requested in accordance with subsection (1), the Authority may postpone the hearing or consideration of the application until the information has been received.

 ### 59 Time limits and waivers
 (1) The Authority shall,—
-  (a) where public notification of an application is required by section 53, publicly notify that application within 10 working days of receipt unless paragraph (b) applies to that application:
+  (a) where public notification of an application is required by section 53(1), (1A)﻿(a), and (2), publicly notify that application within 10 working days of receipt unless paragraph (b) applies to that application:
   (b) if any of sections 28A, 35, 38BA, 38I, 42, 42A, 42B, and 42C apply to the application,—
     (i) make a rapid assessment of the application within 10 working days after receipt of the application; and (ii) if the application is not approved under one of those sections, publicly notify the application, if required under this Act, within 10 working days of the Authority's decision: